saurabh2mishra/airflow-notes/README.md

 - `ExternalTaskSensor` waits on another task (in a different DAG) to complete execution.
 - `S3KeySensor` S3 Key sensors are used to wait for a specific file or directory to be available on an S3 bucket.
+- `NamedHivePartitionSensor` - Waits for a set of partitions to show up in Hive.

 ## *What if something which I'm interested is not present in any of the module?*